Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Introduction

-Putting all of the above considerations together, Venkatesh's question over finite fields is then equivalent to understanding the algebro-topological meaning of the lower order terms of the counting function $N(\Bc)$ as a function of the bounded height $\Bc$ of discriminant:

-Then, the lower order terms of $N(\Bc)$ are determined by the growth pattern of the weighted point count $\#_q(\Ic(\hat \Xc_{\Bc}))$.
-If all the automorphism groups of $\Ic(\hat \Xc_{\Bc})$ are affine then applying the Grothendieck-Lefschetz trace formula together with the generalized Deligne's upper bound of weights (see \cite[Theorem 1.4.]{Sun}), we conclude that the lower order terms of $N(\Bc)$ are detected by looking at how the lower degree, compactly-supported, $\ell$-adic cohomologies of $\Ic(\hat \Xc_{\Bc})$ with geometric Frobenius weights change with respect to $\Bc$.
+It is standard to consider the natural grading determined by degree $i$ of compactly-supported cohomologies; then, the top degree cohomology (when $i=2\dim\Ic(\Xc)$) can be interpreted as the main leading term and the rest of the lower order terms of $N(\Bc)$ corresponds to the lower degree, compactly-supported, $\ell$-adic cohomologies of $\Ic(\hat \Xc_{\Bc})$ with geometric Frobenius weights.
 A priori, however, the general mechanism that precisely determines which connected component(s) of $\Ic(\hat \Xc_{\Bc})$ contribute(s) to a given lower order term of a specific order remains unclear without fixing the counting/moduli problem $\hat \Xc_{\Bc}$ and studying the arithmetic geometry of $\Ic(\hat \Xc_{\Bc})$ with regard to $\#_q(\Ic(\hat \Xc_{\Bc})) = |\hat \Xc_{\Bc}(\Fb_q)/\sim|$.

-In essence, this analysis, which is an extension of the framework of the Weil conjectures to the rational points of inertia stacks of arithmetic moduli stacks, provides a partial answer to the question of Venkatesh.
+In essence, this analysis, which is an extension of the framework of the Weil conjectures to the rational points of inertia stacks of arithmetic moduli stacks, provides a partial answer to the question of Venkatesh through the lower-dimensional irreducible components of $\Ic(\Xc)$ corresponding to different conjugacy classes of automorphisms as in Definition~\ref{def:decomp_conjugate}.

 Due to the inherent complexity of inertia stacks in general, we instead focus on irreducible algebraic stacks $\Xc$ of finite type (with conditions on the diagonal).
 Furthermore, we restrict to the case when $\Xc \cong [U/G]$ is a quotient stack, which is a testing ground for the strategy above.
 Then, the inertia stack $\Ic(\Xc)$ turns out to be a quotient stack as well, of the form $[R_{\Delta}/G]$ (see Corollary~\ref{cor:presentation_inertia}).
 If $\Xc$ is furthermore Deligne-Mumford with affine diagonal, then $\Ic(\Xc)$ decomposes into a disjoint union of $\Xc$ and other components, which are fixed loci of nontrivial elements of $G$ (see \eqref{eq:decomp_order} and Definition~\ref{def:decomp_conjugate} for more details).
 By using the idea of cut-and-paste by Grothendieck in $K_0(\mathrm{Stck}_K)$ (this is a natural generalization of the Grothendieck ring of varieties, see Definition~\ref{defn:GrothringStck}), we acquire the motive $\{\Ic(\Xc)\}$ which renders $\#_q(\Ic(\Xc))$ to be a polynomial in $q$ through the decomposition of $\Ic(\Xc)$ whenever every piece is reasonably simple (For instance, when $G=\Gb_m$ then the motive $\{\Ic(\Xc)\}=\{R_{\Delta}\}/\{G\}$ by Lemma~\ref{lem:Gm_quot}).